laurci/kubernate/docs/getting-started.md

 ## Getting started

-This is a getting started guide!
+This is the getting started guide!